Iran rolls back nuclear pledges but stops short of violating pact

 Trump’s hard line is backed by Israel and Washington’s Gulf Arab allies, such as Saudi Arabia and the United Arab Emirates, which see Iran as a foe and which gain leverage over global oil prices by keeping Iranian crude off the market.

-Reporting by Bozorgmehr Sharafedin with additional reporting by Ben Blanchard in Beijing, Dan Williams in Jerusalem, Sophie Louet in Paris and Francois Murphy in Vienna; Writing by Peter Graff; Editing by Mark Heinrich
+Reporting by Bozorgmehr Sharafedin with additional reporting by Ben Blanchard in Beijing, Jonathan Landay in Washington, Dan Williams in Jerusalem, Sophie Louet in Paris, Francois Murphy in Vienna and Michelle Martin in Berlin; Writing by Peter Graff; Editing by Mark Heinrich